In this guide, we will go over the pros and cons of electric scooters.

 This is how I first fell in love with the idea of electric scooters.
 I kept seeing young people just joyfully sliding through traffic, while I was stuck on the bus, waiting on a red light, with 30 vehicles in front of the bus.

-Unlike gas-fueled cars, and even public transport, electric scooters don’t pollute.
-Every car that is taken off the streets because of an electric scooter makes that city (and the world) a cleaner place.
+Unlike gas-fueled cars and even public transport, electric scooters don’t pollute.
+Every car replaced by an electric scooter makes the city (and the world) cleaner.

 Cons of electric scooters

 Even though the downsides and disadvantages of electric scooters are far less numerous than the advantages, they still exist.

 While not dealbreakers for most users, it’s still worth reviewing these factors when making your decision.